Wincij/FakeEstate/README.md

 3. Install all requirements `pip install -r requirements.txt`
 4. Create a database of any kind (I used Postgres, but as long as it is small app sqlite3 will work fine)
 5. Open settings file `btre/btre/settings.py` and set up all parameters (database and SECRET_KEY)
+6. Transfer model schema to your new database by:
+- `python3 manage.py makemigrations`
+- `python3 manage.py migrate`
-6. Run local server by `python3 manage.py runserver`
+7. Run local server by `python3 manage.py runserver`